Landmark, Hidden, Secret

 The Framework as a Writing Tool

 "Just taking away a tool from this: how do I want people to feel?
-Do I want them to feel like they're in a drama, at which point maybe I'm going to focus more on my characters being pushed by external events, but I'm going to make sure that there's still tension or compulsion through the secrets and the reveals to the audience -- there's going to be a very different feel when my character is driving towards the thing that they're trying to uncover or achieve and there's cost to it and those costs are escalating.
-Those are two very different feelings, as against coming into a situation where everyone knows everything but I don't know anything -- as the audience member, I'm behind.
+Do I want them to feel like they're in a drama?
+At which point maybe I'm going to focus more on my characters being pushed by external events.
+But I'm going to make sure that there's still tension or compulsion through the secrets and the reveals to the audience.
+There's going to be a very different feel when my character is driving towards the thing that they're trying to uncover or achieve; [and when] there's cost to it and those costs are escalating.
+Those are two very different feelings, as against coming into a situation where everyone knows everything but I don't know anything - as the audience member, I'm behind.
 Where do my moments of power and engagement come from?
 It's when I get caught up."

 — Chas Fisher (01:35:37) · DZ-127: Secrets and Clues 2 - The Cost of Revelation